alyssaq/stasm_build/README.md

 # STASM 4 build scripts

-This is a fork from <https://github.com/juan-cardelino/stasm> to include a command utility and a straightforward set of build instructions for mac/linux.
+This is a fork from <https://github.com/juan-cardelino/stasm> to include a command line utility and a straightforward set of build instructions for mac/linux.

 [Stasm](<http://www.milbo.users.sonic.net/stasm>) is a C++ library for finding key facial features (BSD licensed).
 [OpenCV](http://opencv.org/) is required.